GabeScott/standard-works-vault/General Conference/2015 October - A Summer with Great-Aunt Rose.md

 # A Summer with Great-Aunt Rose

-*By Dieter F. Uchtdorf - Second Counselor in the First Presidency*
+By President Dieter F. Uchtdorf - *Second Counselor in the First Presidency*

 *Given in the October session of the 2015 General Conference*

+>*As you walk along your own bright path of discipleship, I pray that faith will fortify every footstep along your way.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/10/a-summer-with-great-aunt-rose?lang=eng)